Putin friend Steven Seagal in Ukraine

 Hollywood star Steven Seagal is a special representative – and is in Donbass, Ukraine.
-Russia explains what the native American is up to in the war zone.
+Russia explains what the American-born intends to do in the war region.

 Donetsk – Steven Seagal is known to millions of film fans from ’90s action flicks.
 However, the native American (state of Michigan) is not only a busy star on the screen – the real life of the veteran actor is also ready for film: the 70-year-old is a martial arts expert, is committed to environmental protection, has been married several times and also for a long time active as a musician.
 In the meantime, the main focus of the acting icon is also politics.